jens1o/hitbox-api-php/README.md

 > Members of the hitbox community, owns streams and can broadcast

 #### Get information about a user
+Instantiate a new class with the first parameter being the username as a string.

 ```php
 <?php
 use jens1o\hitbox\user\HitboxUser;